Wednesday, June 29, 2016

 I am not at all optimistic about reversing the direction of the train, but I see no alternative to trying.

-Winning the next General Election by switching to a Blairite (or at least someone who won't do more than tinker with the brakes, so winning Blairite approval) might sound attractive to some (those hoping to get Murdoch and Dacre back onside) given a shorter-term view.
+Winning the next General Election by switching to a Blairite (or at least someone who won't do more than tinker with the brakes, so at least winning Blairite approval) might sound attractive to some (those hoping to get Murdoch and Dacre back onside) given a shorter-term view.
 But take a step back and it looks to me like a long-term strategic mistake.

 Corbyn has a record of being on the right side of history, on LGBT rights, on the Iraq War, on tuition fees, on talking to Sinn Fein, and so on.
 I think he's right now, too.